HuyaneMatsu/hata/docs/ref/EventDescriptor.md

 ### `message_delete_multyple(client,channel,messages,message_ids)`

-Called when more [messages](Message.md) are deletes at once at a [text channel](ChannelTextBase.md).
-The `messages` is a list of the loaded messages, what got deleted and the `message_ids` arguent is a list of all the message's id-s, independently if they are loaded or not.
+Called when more [messages](Message.md) are delete at once at a [text channel](ChannelTextBase.md).
+The `messages` argument is a list of the loaded messages, which were found and the `message_ids` argument is a list of all the message's id-s, independently if they were loaded or not.

 ### `message_edit(client,message,old)`